Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Changelog
 v1.5-beta2
+ - adds in a config option to disable all fog
+ - Moves snow check for spring (and extends it to fall) in front of other special weathers
+ - Chance of rain -> snow conversion is now a config option
+ - Sandstorms will now kill crops if the option is enabled
+ - Crop death warnings will say how many crops are affected
+ - If Summit Reborn isn't installed, it will enable code to allow rain rendering on the summit map.
  - Fixed MP sync issues with fog
  - Some small fixes to all weathers
  - added more thunder frenzy options